Global Sensitivity and Domain-Selective Testing for Functional-Valued Responses: An Application to Climate Economy Models: Conclusion

-These findings provide a very strong signal to the IAM community that either the Shared Socioeconomic Pathways are too refined to be actually significant inside a representative ensemble of models, or that, while preserving their own individuality and peculiarities in the modelling approach, that IAMs need to converge towards more homogeneous predictions.
-In terms of directions of further research, we plan to extend our methodology to cover the case of functional responses with multidimensional domain (i.e multivariate functions), functional responses with a multidimensional co-domain (i.e. multiple functions at a time) and the case of functional inputs.
+Our findings provide a very strong signal to the climate-energy-economy modeling community that either the Shared Socio-economic Pathways are too refined to be actually significant inside a representative ensemble of models, or that, while preserving their own individuality and peculiarities in the modelling approach, that IAMs need to converge towards more homogeneous predictions.

+The flexibility of the functional approach allows relatively easily to extend the proposed GSA methodology to higher dimensional functional outputs.
+Examples in the environmental domain could be the spatial distribution of pollutants in time \citep{thunis_sensitivity_2021}, which can be seen as a $f_x(s,t), s\in\mathbb{R}^2,t\in\mathbb{R}$, flood models \citep{brunner_challenges_2021}, where the outcome variable is the water level $f_x(s), s\in\mathbb{R}^2$, or wind forecasting \citep{pinson_verification_2012}, a situation that falls in either of the two situations described previously (simulation models of funcitons space-time , or functions for spatial data).

+Such extension should be straightforward, in fact the flexibility of the interval-wise testing approach, and its subsequent extensions to a dependent data setting \citep{rimalova_inference_2022} and functional surfaces/volumes \citep[see e.g.]{lundtorp_olsen_local_2023}, allow to solve many inferential problems in geostatistical modelling, such as the ones discussed in the introduction, where I may be interested in performing domain-selective significance tests on model coefficients.
+Moreover, since my FCSI in this space-time case would be space-time objects, such methodology would prove fundamental in the domain selective testing for this proposed extension of our GSA framework.

+Moreover, even if our GSA methodology was born in order to deal with simulation models, one could think about using it as a method to deal with Machine Learning-oriented methods dealing with functional data \citep{wang_conformal_2023}.
+Its role in this context would be to provide a simple yet probabilistically sound way to perform significance testing of input parameters.